sac2022/ActivityProject/README.md

 3) heroku run python manage.py createsuperuser

 Steps:
+Note: for testing purpose you can login as Username:Sachin, Password:1234

-Note: We need to create a suoeruser and login and later open https://acttestapp.herokuapp.com/
+Note:In production, We need to create a suoeruser and login and later open https://acttestapp.herokuapp.com/
 1) once super user is created, open the admin mode https://acttestapp.herokuapp.com/admin

 2) add Member Details followed by Period